 - Served on the Board of Directors and as Vice President of the Milwaukee Youth Symphony Orchestra and organized two European tours for the orchestra

 - Served on the Board of Directors of The Guest House of Milwaukee

-- Serving as a member of the UPAF Lawyers Cabinet (2014)
+- Served as a member of the UPAF Lawyers Cabinet (2014)

-- Serving on the Initiatives Board for the United Way of Greater Milwaukee
+- Served on the Women's Initiatives Board for the United Way of Greater Milwaukee

 - Listed in Chambers USA® (2016–present: Banking & Finance)